 3. Nurse Informaticist

 Nurse informaticists oversee healthcare technology systems, including electronic health records and business analytics software.
-They use technology to assist patients, providers, and organizations.
+They use technology to assist patients, providers and organizations.

-4. Family Nurse Practitioner
+4. Family Nurse Practitioner (FNP)

-5. Psychiatric Nurse Practitioner
+5. Psychiatric Mental Health Nurse Practitioner (PMHNP)

-Psychiatric nurse practitioners work with patients who suffer from mental health conditions, such as depression and bipolar disorder.
+Psychiatric nurse practitionerswork with patients who suffer from mental health conditions, such as depression and bipolar disorder.

 6. Nurse Anesthetist